Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 To enable your application to use the TTS functionality:

-1. To use the methods and properties of the [Tizen.Uix.Tts.TtsClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class, include it in your application:
+1. To use the methods and properties of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class, include it in your application:

-    ```
+    ```csharp
     using Tizen.Uix.Tts.TtsClient;
     ```